 Homebase got a perfect score in this criterion because it has both shift swapping and labor forecasting.
 Compared to other providers on this list, only Homebase, Deputy, and Paycor have these features.
 When I Work has labor forecasting but still in its beta stage.

 The timekeeping tools in Homebase are easy to use for employees and managers alike.
 Employees can clock in remotely from their phone, or you can set up a kiosk at your workplace for employees to sign in onsite.
 You can then compare hours scheduled versus hours worked.
 If you upgrade to one of the paid plans, you’ll be able to send text reminders to employees, such as messages about changes affecting their shift.

-When you upgrade to a paid plan, you’ll be able to use more advanced features like preventing early clock-ins and having your managers approve time sheets.
-You’ll also get labor cost reports by upgrading.
+It only got a 4.75 rating out of 5 because you need to upgrade to a paid plan to use more advanced features, like preventing early clock-ins and having your managers approve time sheets.

 The team communication and messaging features of Homebase make it stand out as a workforce management tool.
-You can send everyone a message, such as to wear company apparel on a day when photos are being taken, or to bring snacks in for those having a birthday this month.
-You can also receive alerts for key activities, such as when someone hits their overtime hours limit.
-With the Plus plan, you can even set up message read receipts, so you’ll know whether employees got the message, such as to come in early on Saturday for training.
+You can send everyone a message and receive alerts for key activities, such as when someone hits their overtime hours limit.
+With the Plus plan, you can even set up message read receipts, so you’ll know whether employees got the message.
+Only Homebase and Connecteam have this feature in its messaging app.

 Homebase has plenty of integrations from job boards like Indeed to productivity tools like G Suite.
 For example, if you use our top recommended payroll provider, Gusto, you’ll find that you can easily export time worked from Homebase into Gusto for seamless payroll processing.